-- 1. Select the Project > Connect to selected target devices menu command or click the Langet devices button. - Online mode is activated. - 2.
-Select the SIMOTION device, followed by Operating mode in the context menu. - 3.
-Select Test mode. - Program status is available in this operating mode without restrictions, see Operating modes for SIMOTION devices (Page 281). - 4.
-Open the Properties window for the LAD/FBD unit, see Defining the properties of an LAD/FBD unit (Page 58). - 5.
-Activate the Permit program status compiler option on the Compiler tab as the local compiler setting (Page 60) for this LAD/FBD unit.
+1. Select the Project > Connect to selected target devices menu command or click the Button.

+Online mode is activated.

+- 2. Select the SIMOTION device, followed by Operating mode in the context menu. - 3.
+Select Test mode.

+Program status is available in this operating mode without restrictions, see Operating modes for SIMOTION devices (Page 283).

+- 4. Open the Properties window for the LAD/FBD unit, see Defining the properties of an LAD/ FBD unit (Page 51). - 5.
+Activate the Permit program status compiler option on the Compiler tab as the local compiler setting (Page 54) for this LAD/FBD unit.

-Alternatively, select Options > Settings > Compiler, then activate the Permit program status compiler option as the global compiler setting (Page 60) for all program sources (ST, MCC and LAD/FBD units).
+Alternatively, select Options > Settings > Compiler, then activate the Permit program status compiler option as the global compiler setting (Page 53) for all program sources (ST, MCC and LAD/FBD units).

-6. Select the LAD/FBD unit > Accept and compile menu command.
+Select the LAD/FBD unit > Accept and compile menu command.
 The LAD/FBD unit is compiled.